‘The Flash’ Recap: Boss Andrew Kreisberg Dishes On ‘The Wrath Of Savitar’

 Things come to a head on The Flash, when Wally uses The Philosopher’s Stone to open up a portal to the Speed Force with the intention of confronting Savitar.
 Instead, he’s sucked into the Speed Force with Savitar being ejected moments later.

 Barry confronts Savitar, who then reveals that Wally is trapped forever in the Speed Force.
-Barry doesn’t take this news well, attacking Savitar and leading to an ill matched fight.
+Barry doesn’t take this news well, attacking Savitar and leading to an ill-matched fight.
 Just after Savitar stabs Barry, he gets one lucky shot, severing his foe’s sword appendage.

 “The Wrath of Savitar” ends with Barry getting patched up and Team Flash feeling hopeless by the thought of getting Wally back to their reality.